ENTRY ONLY NEW ENGLAND

 Practically speaking, what does this mean for an MLS listing, be that an entry only MLS listing or otherwise?

-MLS PIN will implement a change so that a Contingent listing will remain Contingent for a period of 14 days, after which it will automatically convert to an Under Agreement (UAG) status.
-If a listing auto-converts to Under Agreement status, it can be made Continent again by changing its status to Back On Market (BOM) and then changing its status to Contingent (starting that 14 day clock over again).
+MLS PIN will implement a change so that a Contingent listing will remain Contingent for a period of 14 days, after which it will automatically convert to Under Agreement (UAG) status.
+If a listing auto-converts to Under Agreement status, it can be made Continent again by changing its status to Back On Market (BOM) and then changing its status to Contingent (starting a 14-day clock over again).

 MLS PIN has created a property status quick reference guide that provides a full rundown of what all the real estate property status terms mean in the MLS system.